Ghostwriters Central, Inc.

 When to throw in the towel and call the doctor

 You have some of the basic structure in place.
 It’s starting to look like a screenplay.
 Except it won’t stand up on its own.
 And there are an awful lot of big pieces left over.
 Is that normal?
 Face it.
-You are in over your head.
+You’re in over your head.

 Or, you have a script that is good.
 Maybe even very good.
 But there is something missing.
 Some of the big emotional moments fall flat.
 Maybe the dialogue doesn’t snap.
 Or crackle.
 Or pop.
-There are no instant classic lines.
+There are no instantly classic lines.
 Nothing that jumps of the page.
-No You can’t handle the truth!
-No Royale with cheese.
-No Frankly, my dear, I don’t give a damn.
-No one is going to walk out of your film quoting, or meme-ing, or even remembering your words.
+Without memorable dialogue, no one is going to walk out of your film quoting, or meme-ing, or even remembering your words.
 Face it.
 You need help.

 Even the best need help sometimes

 It’s nothing to be ashamed of.
 It happens to the best of them.
 Look at the highly publicized script rewrites on the recent Star Wars projects.
 The truth is, all films undergo this kind of tinkering.
 The truth is, script doctors have worked on many of your favorite films.
-You just don’t know about it.
-Because they usually work uncredited.
+You just don’t know about it because they usually aren’t credited.
 It’s an industry courtesy to the screenwriters.
 Paul Attanasio (Quiz Show, Donnie Brasco) equates script doctoring to “being the closer in baseball… coming in at the ninth inning and throwing your fastball to three batters and leaving”.
-The best part is, when the script doctor comes in to close, you still get credit for the win.
+The best part is, when the script doctor comes in to close, the original screenwriter still gets credit for the win.

 Some famous examples of script doctoring include: